emunsing/problemsolver/README.md

 - The goal is to advance the pareto frontier of computation time and log relative error in the optimal solution.
 As a result, novel optimization algorithms should equally strive for accuracy and speed.
 - All algorithms must be able to handle arbitrary dimensionality, and should be able to handle at least 10 dimensions.
 - We will evaluate the performance of the optimization algorithms on a set of randomly generated benchmark problems.
 Because the problems are randomly generated, the algorithms will not be able to overfit to the training set.
-- We will run hyperparameter optimization on the `minimize` function over a set of randomly generated benchmark problems to find the best set of hyperparameters.- Those hyperparameters will then be used when evaluating performance of the optimization algorithms on the holdout set of benchmark problems.
+- We will run hyperparameter optimization on the `minimize` function over a set of randomly generated benchmark problems to find the best set of hyperparameters.
+- Those hyperparameters will then be used when evaluating performance of the optimization algorithms on the holdout set of benchmark problems.
 Again, these will be randomly generated to prevent overiftting.
-- Hyperparameter selection and range for optimization will be identified by any function parameters which have a typing Annotated Interval.
+- Hyperparameter selection and range for optimization **will be identified by any function parameters which have a typing Annotated Interval**.
 - A fixed hyperparameter optimization iteration budget will be used to find the best hyperparameters for each algorithm.
 As a result, the most succcessful algorithms will likely have good guesses for hyperparameter ranges defined in the Interval, or a small number of hyperparameters.
 Models with a large number of hyperparameters or large ranges will likely underperform their peers.
 - Any hyperparameters which do not have a type Annotated with an Interval will not be considered for hyperparameter optimization, and will use their default value.
 - Any static hyperparameters (e.g. random seed, etc.) should either have a default value without Annotated Interval, or should be set as variables internal to the `minimize` function and not used as a hyperparameter.